- Academic Dr. Duke Pesta speaks against Common Core, part 2

 City condemns Water Street parking deck

-The City of Rockford Water Street Deck, at the northeast corner of Water Street and East State Street, suffered a significant structural failure today when an 18-inch by 12-foot section in the second level collapsed, leaving debris and concrete on a vehicle parked in the lower level.
+The City of Rockford Water Street Deck, at the northeast corner of Water and East State streets, suffered a significant structural failure today when an 18-inch by 12-foot section in the second level collapsed, leaving debris and concrete on a vehicle parked in the lower level.

 The pavement failure was directly attributed to the age of the 35-year-old deck, which was scheduled for demolition in the fall of 2014.